 The key to maximizing your real estate investment is to study your local market.
 If you want to purchase a single-family home, for instance, you should study housing market indicators such as the median sales price of homes in your neighborhood, how long it takes homes to sell and whether home values are on the rise.

 The same is true if you want to invest in commercial real estate such as a warehouse, office building or strip mall.
-You’ll need to research how much other owners are charging tenants for rents, how much traffic pours through retail areas and how high the vacancy rates are of neighboring office buildings or strip centers.
+You’ll need to research how much other owners are charging tenants for rents, how much traffic pours through retail areas and how high the vacancy rates are for neighboring office buildings or strip centers.

-- House flipping: This is when investors purchase single-family homes for a low price.
-They then renovate these properties and sell them for a higher price.
-The key is to purchase a home for a low enough price, and to avoid overspending on improvements, so that when you sell you make a solid profit.
+- House flipping: When some investors purchase single-family homes for a low price, they then flip these properties and sell them for a higher price.
+The key is to purchase a home for a low enough price, and to avoid overspending on improvements, so you make a solid profit when you sell.

-- Rental properties: You can rent out apartment buildings, single-family homes, condo buildings and commercial properties.
-Your monthly rent collections might cover part or all of your mortgage payment, offsetting the costs of holding onto real estate while you wait for it rise in value.
+- Rental properties: You can buy a rental property and rent out apartment buildings, single-family homes, condo buildings and commercial properties.
+Your monthly rent collections might cover part or all of your mortgage payment, offsetting the costs of holding onto real estate while you wait for its value to rise.
 If you collect enough rent, you might make a monthly profit without having to sell your investment.

 - REITs: Buying into REITs – real estate investment trusts – is an easier way to invest in real estate.
 REITs are companies that own real estate, both residential and commercial.
 When you buy into a REIT, you purchase a share of these properties.
-It’s like investing in mutual funds, but instead of stocks and bonds, you are investing in real estate.
+It’s like investing in mutual funds, but instead of stocks and bonds, you’re investing in real estate.
 You earn money from REITs through regular dividend payments and when the value of a REIT increases.
 If the value goes up, you’ll earn a profit when you sell.

-The Pros Of Real Estate Investing
+The Pros And Cons Of Real Estate Investing

-The Cons Of Real Estate Investing
+The Cons Of Investing In Real Estate